GSA/open-gsa-redesign/_apidocs/entity-api.md

 Utilizing the Entity API as an extract:
-* To utilize this API as an extract we have implemented an additional parameter called 'format.'
+* To utilize this API as an Extract an additional parameter called 'format' has been implemented.
-* To retrieve entity data as a CSV the parameter '&format=csv' must be added to the request.
+* To retrieve Entity data in a CSV format, the parameter '&format=csv' must be provided in the request.
-* To retrieve entity data as a JSON the parameter '&format=json' must be added to the request.
+* To retrieve Entity data in a JSON format, the parameter '&format=json' must be provided in the request.
-* Requests that contain this 'format' parameter will provide the user with a URL in the response.
+* If the requests that contain the 'format' parameter are executed successfully, then they will provide the user with a file downloadable URL in the response.
-* In the response URL the phrase REPLACE_WITH_API_KEY must be deleted and replaced with a valid API key and sent in another request.
-If the download is ready this will allow the user to retrieve the file.
-If the download is not yet ready they will need to try again in some time to allow time for the file to be prepared.
+* In the file downloadable URL, the phrase REPLACE_WITH_API_KEY must be deleted and replaced with a valid API Key and sent as another request.
+* If the file is ready for download, then the users can retrieve it.
+If the file is not ready for download, then the users will need to try again in some time.
-* The emailId parameter can be included with a valid email address if the user would like to be informed when the file is ready for download.
+* Users can also provide another parameter, "emailId" with a valid email address if they choose to receive the file downloadable link in their emails.

 <p><small><a href="#">Back to top</a></small></p>